dnviti/web-app-CAA/docs/status.md

 ## Next Steps

 The backend implementation is complete and robust.
-Development focus should now shift to:
+Development focus should shift to:

 1. **Frontend Implementation** - User interfaces for all backend features
 2. **Administrative Panels** - Web-based management interfaces